FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 ## Practitioner

-An individual whose charter is to enhance business value from cloud infrastructure, by balancing innovation, velocity, and cost efficiency.
+An individual who performs FinOps within an organization to maximize the business value of using cloud and cloud-like services.

 ## Provider